fdovila/The_Avila_Conjecture/readme.md

 ---

-**Acknowledgments**
+**Note to the Reader**

-I would like to thank my sons, Benjamin and Leonardo, their Mom Marcela, and my Mom Maruja, for their inspiration and suppor.
+This work is a preliminary step towards a deeper understanding of the interplay between quantum mechanics and general relativity.
+Feedback and collaboration are welcomed to develop the Avila-Conjecture further.

-Authorship Proof 17092024 with emails 1914 61f2b8bf75b4e12f d2ca6a8b49c28e9f
+Authorship Proof 17092024 with emails 1914 61f2b8bf75b4e12f d2ca6a8b49c28e9f d390a94d19342d48